 t: 0116 241 8331 e: firstname.lastname@example.org

 APT prides itself on the feedback we receive about our courses.
-Below is just some of the great written feedback the CBT for PTSD course has received.
+Below is just some of the great written feedback the Psychosocial Interventions for PTSD course has received.

 "I have to say that I have found the course more than 'very useful', I would rate the course as excellent, and I have no hesitation in recommending the course to healthcare professionals.
 In fact I have been lucky enough to have attended several APT courses all of which were delivered to a very high standard!
 Thank you."